Drone Operator Services

 LBA Luftfahrtbundesamt + DFS Airspace Clearance, EASA Open + Specific Category & Bavarian Alps to Baltic Aerial Range

 Here is how this works in practice.
 Drone operators across Germany work the strictest aerial-rules framework in continental Europe, set by Luftfahrtbundesamt LBA (Federal Aviation Office) + Deutsche Flugsicherung DFS (air-traffic control) + Bundesministerium für Digitales und Verkehr BMDV.
-All commercial UAV operations comply with EU Rules 2019/947 + 2019/945 (EASA Open + Specific + Certified categories).
-This includes german rollout through Luftverkehrs-Ordnung LuftVO + Drohnenverordnung.
-Our drone operators hold EU A1/A3 + A2 operator certificates, plus Specific category SORA (Specific Operations Risk Assessment) authorizations for BVLOS + over-people + populated-area operations.
+All commercial UAV operations comply with EU Rules 2019/947 + 2019/945 (EASA Open + Specific + Certified types).
+This has german rollout through Luftverkehrs-Ordnung LuftVO + Drohnenverordnung.
+Our drone operators hold EU A1/A3 + A2 operator certificates, plus Specific type SORA (Specific Operations Risk Assessment) sign-off for BVLOS + over-people + populated-area operations.

 ACT 03